tecnico-sec/Project-Overview-2021_1/README.md

 - Existing tests and example files.

 ## 2.9.
-Enroll for presentation
+Check presentation session

-IMPORTANT: the project presentations will occur on the dates following the submission deadline.
+The project presentations will occur on the dates following the submission deadline.
-The link to make a reservation of the slot for the presentation will be made available during the final days of the project.
+The presentation session calendar will be made available during the final days of the project.

-Each group should reserve a presentation slot using an electronic form.
-Groups should register in their respective campus, preferably in the laboratory they are enrolled to.
+Each group is assigned to a session, in their respective campus, preferably in the time-slot of laboratory they are enrolled to.
-To register, it is enough to add `CXX`; in one of the white cells (free slots), where C is A for Alameda, T for Tagus, and XX is the Fenix group number with two digits.
-DO NOT overwrite already occupied slots.
-Changes to the file are monitored and dishonest behavior will be subject to penalties.
+If your group requires a change in the proposed slot, please contact faculty.

 ## 2.10.
 Present and defend